openfheorg/openfhe-development/src/pke/examples/README.md

 - **firstModSize** is allowed for BGV with **scalTech = FIXEDMANUAL** only
 - **scalingModSize** is allowed for BGV with **scalTech = FIXEDMANUAL** and **scalingModSize** must be < 60 for CKKS and NATIVEINT=64.

-**uint32_t numLargeDigits** - number of digits in HYBRID key switching (see KeySwitchTechnique)
+**uint32_t numLargeDigits** - number of digits in HYBRID key switching (see KeySwitchTechnique).

-**uint32_t multiplicativeDepth** - the maximum number of multiplication we can perform before bootstrapping.
-Must be 0 for BGV if PREMode=NOISE_FLOODING_HRA
+**uint32_t multiplicativeDepth** - the maximum number of multiplications (in a binary tree manner) we can perform before bootstrapping.
+Must be 0 for BGV if PREMode=NOISE_FLOODING_HRA.

 **SecurityLevel securityLevel** - We use the values from the security standard at http://homomorphicencryption.org/wp-content/uploads/2018/11/HomomorphicEncryptionStandardv1.1.pdf.
-For given ring dimension and security level we have upper bound of possible highest modulus (Q for BV or P*Q for HYBRID)
+Given the ring dimension and security level, we have upper bound of possible highest modulus (Q for BV or P*Q for HYBRID).

 **uint32_t ringDim** - ring dimension N of the scheme : the ring is Z_Q[x] / (X^N+1)

-**uint32_t evalAddCount (BGV/BFV only)** - number of additions (used for setting noise)
+**uint32_t evalAddCount (BGV/BFV only)** - maximum number of additions (used for setting noise).
+In BGV, it is the maximum number of additions at any level.

 **EncryptionTechnique encryptionTechnique (BFV only)** - STANDARD or EXTENDED mode for BFV encryption; EXTENDED slightly reduces the size of Q (by few bits) but makes encryption somewhat slower (see https://eprint.iacr.org/2022/915 for details).
-Can't be set up for CKKS/BGV, but STANDARD is used for these 2 schemes internally
+Although not available for CKKS/BGV, STANDARD is used for these 2 schemes internally

-**MultiplicationTechnique multiplicationTechnique (BFV only)** - multiplication method in BFV: BEHZ, HPS, etc. (see https://eprint.iacr.org/2022/915 for details).
+**MultiplicationTechnique multiplicationTechnique (BFV only)** - multiplication method in BFV: BEHZ, HPS, HPSPOVERQ, HPSPOVERLEVELED (see https://eprint.iacr.org/2022/915 for details).

-**uint32_t keySwitchCount (BGV/BFV only)** - number of key switching operations (used for setting noise)
+**uint32_t keySwitchCount (BGV/BFV only)** - maximum number of key switching operations (used for setting noise).

-**uint32_t PRENumHops (BGV only)** - size of moduli used for PRE in the provable HRA setting:
+**uint32_t PRENumHops (BGV only)** - number of hops supported for PRE in the provable HRA setting:
 - used only with multipartyMode=NOISE_FLOODING_MULTIPARTY
 - if PREMode=NOISE_FLOODING_HRA, then **PRENumHops** must be > 0

-**COMPRESSION_LEVEL interactiveBootCompressionLevel (CKKS only)** - interactive multi-party bootstrapping parameter which sets the compression level in ciphertext SLACK (has weaker security assumption, thus less efficient) or COMPACT (has stronger security assumption, thus more efficient)
+**COMPRESSION_LEVEL interactiveBootCompressionLevel (CKKS only)** - interactive multi-party bootstrapping parameter which sets the compression level in ciphertext to SLACK (has weaker security assumption, thus less efficient) or COMPACT (has stronger security assumption, thus more efficient)